 The building has a natural ventilation system with individually openable windows as well as transverse ventilation through the "sky gardens" and the atrium.
-Thanks to its eco-friendly design the building was branded "Eco high-rise".
+As a result of the design, which enables the offices to be naturally ventilated for approximately 75% of the year, the building was branded an "eco high-rise".

 This new high-rise building is triangular in plan.
 The layout of the floor levels creates a helix with 4-storey high cut-outs, creating space for landscaped terraces, called "sky gardens".
 Together with the central, 200m high atrium, the sky gardens maximise the use of daylight the sky gardens and provide for unique views through the building.